All Products

 1. A user logs on to your corporate application portal and selects the Alibaba Cloud application.

-2. Your IdP authenticates the user and generates a SAML response containing an assertion about the user's identity and the RAM roles they are permitted to assume.
+2. The IdP authenticates the user and generates a SAML response containing an assertion about the user's identity and the RAM roles they are permitted to assume.
 The IdP sends this response to the user's browser.

 3. The browser forwards the SAML response to the Alibaba Cloud SSO endpoint.